 Once your meeting begins, you have a number of options for reducing the chances of disruptions.

-Click on the Security icon to manage the following in-meeting security options:
+Click on the Security icon, visible to meeting hosts and co-hosts, to manage the following in-meeting security options:

 - By default, Zoom prevents participants from: